 It's good to know when you rent a home what your rights and responsibilities are and also what's expected of your landlord.

-You can find out more information and advice about being a private tenant on the GOV.UK and
+Find out more information and advice about being a private tenant on -

 It's the landlord’s responsibility to maintain the property, carry out repairs and make sure the property meets safety standards.
 Your landlord should give you 24 hours’ notice before visiting the property.